Lodewijk's father, Karel Mortelmans, was a printer but also a music lover and member of music associations. His older brother Frans became a painter.

 2. Mood lyrism (1900-1902)

-Triple ABA or through-composed; extensive motievic labor; text synthesis; inner lyricism in the melody; blurred chordal play in the instrumental frame, forming a sonorous bed in which the singing voice rests: 'Wierook' (Gezelle); sometimes polyphonic effect of the piano part and extensive preliminary, intermediate and re-enacting: 'De Vlaamse Tale' (Gezelle); colorful harmonization with numerous alterations: 't Pardoent' (Gezelle); according to conception, these are moody songs with a dreamy, indefinable atmosphere: 'k Hoore tuitend hoornen'.
+Triple ABA or through-composed; extensive motievic labor; text synthesis; inner lyricism in the melody; blurred chordal play in the instrumental frame, forming a sonorous bed in which the singing voice rests: 'Wierook' (Gezelle); sometimes polyphonic effect of the piano part and extensive preliminary, intermediate and re-enacting: 'De Vlaamse Tale' (Gezelle); colorful harmonization with numerous alterations: 't Pardoent' (Gezelle); according to conception, these are moody lieder with a dreamy, indefinable atmosphere: 'k Hoore tuitend hoornen'.

 3. First eclectic period (1903-1913)